thdoan/pretty-dropdowns/index.md

 ## Known Issues

 - After resizing the window, the drop-down menu near the bottom of the page sometimes doesn't open in reverse.
-- The multi-select container height is larger by one pixel.
 - The `title` value will be read twice in some screen reader clients (once for `title`, once for `aria-label`).

 ## Installation